 [Set out all relevant relationships.]

-The hourly rates currently charged in respect of work done as *liquidator/*provisional liquidator by me, and by my partners and employees who may perform work in this administration, are set out below or in the Schedule which is attached to this Consent.
-I acknowledge that my appointment by the Court does not constitute an express or implied approval by the Court of these hourly rates.
+The time-cost rates currently charged in respect of work done as *liquidator/*provisional liquidator by me, and by my partners and employees who may perform work in this administration, are set out below or in the Schedule which is attached to this Consent.
+I acknowledge that my appointment by the Court does not constitute an express or implied approval by the Court of these time-cost rates.

-Note: The requirement to disclose hourly rates should not be taken to imply that remuneration on an hourly basis is the most desirable or appropriate arrangement in every case.
-The Corporations Act acknowledges that another method of calculating remuneration may be appropriate (see, for example, s.
-473(2) and (3)).
+Note: The remuneration that an external administrator is entitled to receive for necessary work properly performed by the external administrator in relation to the external administration of a company is regulated by the Insolvency Practice Schedule Division 60.

 Date:

 ........................................................

-Signature of official liquidator
+Signature of registered liquidator

 * Omit if not applicable